 Mobile 1 has filters for 97% of all vehicles on the road today.
 You won’t have a problem when trying to find the right size for your car.
 If you’re looking for a filter that can handle the strains of a high-performance engine, then Mobil 1 might be your best option.

-- The silicone media isn’t reinforced with metal blocking
+- Cons: Silicone media isn’t reinforced with metal blocking.

 Royal Purple is making a bold claim, stating that they manufacture only high-performance oil filters and Extended Life Oil Filters.
 These models are specifically designed to filter every drop of oil from contaminants.
 They don’t just clean your oil, but give it an extended lifespan as well.

 Its thick shell provides extra protection for your engine, so it won’t wear out as quickly.
 It protects your engine against the harsh elements of the road such as debris and various substances.
 It uses a 100% synthetic micro-glass component.
 With a filtration efficiency of 99%, this allows the optimal suspension of dirt particles which can be as small as 25 microns.
 The filtering media provides outstanding filtration and keeps low flow restrictions.

 The filter is made of a nitrile rubber base gasket will prevent leaks.
 Additionally, the silicone anti-drain back valve will prevent any dry starts too.
 This product has a decent lifespan of 10,000 miles because the end caps, center tube, and the bypass valve are made of metal.

 - Pros: Premium components.
 Rated for 10,000 miles.
 Offers 99% cleaning efficiency at 25 microns.
 Value purchase.